CPP Disability 2026: Your Real Monthly Amount After the LTD Offset, Tax + the Children's Top-Up

 Quick Answer

-CPP Disability benefits in 2026 pay a maximum of approximately $1,606.78/month, consisting of a flat-rate portion (~$583.32) plus an earnings-related portion (up to ~$1,023.46).
+CPP Disability benefits in 2026 pay a maximum of $1,741.20/month, consisting of a flat-rate portion ($610.46) plus an earnings-related portion (up to $1,130.74).
 To qualify, you must have a 'severe and prolonged' disability and have contributed to CPP in at least 4 of the last 6 years.
 Apply using form ISP-1151.
 Approximately 60% of first-time applications are approved.
-Children of recipients receive an additional ~$294.12/month per child.
+Children of recipients receive an additional $307.81/month per child.
 Benefits convert to CPP retirement pension at age 65.

 The Canada Pension Plan Disability (CPP-D) benefit is one of the most important social safety nets in Canada, providing monthly income to working-age Canadians who can no longer work due to a severe and prolonged disability.
 Yet many eligible Canadians never apply - or give up after an initial denial.
-This guide covers everything you need to know about CPP Disability in 2026, from eligibility requirements to payment amounts to the appeal process.
+Below: the real 2026 numbers - the $1,741.20/month maximum, how your employer's LTD plan offsets it, what tax takes back, and the $307.81/month children's top-up - plus the eligibility rules and the appeal process if you are denied.

 If you are also navigating the Disability Tax Credit, our guide to DTC eligibility in 2026 is an essential companion to this article.